Indian Legion: Background

 The idea of raising an armed force that would fight its way into India to bring down the British Raj goes back to the First World War, when the Ghadar Party and the then nascent Indian Independence League formulated plans to initiate rebellion in the British Indian Army from Punjab to Hong Kong with German support.
 This plan failed after information leaked to British intelligence, but only after many attempts at mutiny, and a 1915 mutiny of Indian troops in Singapore.
-During World War II, all three of the major Axis Powers sought to support armed revolutionary activities in India, and aided the recruitment of a military force from Indian POWs captured while serving in the British Indian Army and Indian expatriates.
+During World War II, all three of the major Axis powers sought to support armed revolutionary activities in India, and aided the recruitment of a military force from Indian prisoners of war (POWs) captured while serving in the British Indian Army, and Indian expatriates.

 The most notable and successful Indian force to fight with the Axis was the Indian National Army (INA) in southeast Asia, that came into being with the support of the Japanese Empire in April 1942.
 Fascist Italy also created the Azad Hindustan Battalion (Battaglione Azad Hindoustan) in February 1942.
 This unit was formed from Indian POWs from their Centro I POW camp, and Italians previously resident in India and Persia, and ultimately served under the Ragruppamento Centri Militari alongside units of Arabs and colonial Italians.
 However, the effort had little acceptance from the Indians in the unit, who did not wish to serve under Italian officers.
-After the Italian loss at the Second Battle of El Alamein, the Indians mutinied when told to fight in Libya.
+After Italy lost the Second Battle of El Alamein, the Indians mutinied when told to fight in Libya.
 Consequently, the remnants of the battalion were disbanded in November 1942.